Local laws and customs

 If you’re a commercial importer, you’ll likely need a permit to import any food.
 Check ahead before packing any food items in your luggage as these items will be confiscated on entry to the country.
 If you are required to make a declaration as to whether you have any food goods in your luggage, ensure you answer it accurately as penalties may apply.

 You may need to notify your bank before you leave that you will be travelling to a foreign country and will require access to your account.
-Provided you have a Cirrus or Maestro facility on your debit card you should be able to withdraw cash from ATMs while abroad.
+Most debit cards allow cash to be withdrawn while abroad.

 In some countries ATMs can run out of cash, be out-of-order or subject to withdrawal limits for long periods at a time so you may need to bring additional cash.